Research Software Assistant Engineer

 In addition the post will eventually involve a wide range of projects across the University including the use of Machine Learning, Web applications and exploiting the capabilities of the University’s High Performance Computing facilities particularly in data-intensive applications.

 The post-holder is expected to develop deep technical and appropriate domain knowledge to ensure ARC provides appropriate research software development expertise, that will enable strong collegiate relationships with researchers at all levels across the organisation to be formed.

 The post holder will also be encouraged to develop their own areas of specialism, in line with the overall objectives and activities of ARC, and have the opportunity to lead areas of activity others as their experience grows.

 As a support unit that spans all Faculties across the University, we encourage applications from a diverse range of backgrounds and domains.
 ARC encourages flexible working and welcomes applications from candidates wanting to be part time or part of a job share arrangement.

-- Practitioner in Research Software Engineering, planning and co-ordinating of projects and work streams with inter-related activities.
+- To become an experienced practitioner in Research Software Engineering, planning and co-ordinating of projects and work streams with inter-related activities.

 - Plan and organise own workload with or without involvement with project work streams.

 - Provide specialist support with problem solving and query handling.